-4 Definitions
+4. Definitions

-- 4.4 Suspension - The decision to cease offering a course to applicants for one or more academic sessions.
-Any recommencement of a course is always subject to its period of approval.
+- 4.1.
+Suspension the decision to cease offering a course to applicants for one or more academic sessions.
+Any recommencement of a course is always subject to its normal Course Continuous Improvement monitoring processes. - 4.2.
+Cessation the decision to cease the delivery of a course, usually following a period of teach-out designed to allow all enrolled students to complete their studies successfully. - 4.3.
+Teach-out the process of ensuring that all currently enrolled students may complete their studies as planned and obtain their intended award.

-4.2 Cessation

-• The decision to cease the delivery of a course, usually following a period of teachout designed to allow all enrolled students to complete their studies successfully.

-4.2 Teach-out

-• The process of ensuring that all currently enrolled students may complete their studies as planned and obtain their intended award.

-5 Procedure for suspension and cessation
+5. Procedure for suspension and cessation

-- 5.1 Proposals for suspension or cessation should contain a clear rationale for cessation, establishing the context, and outlining the key steps to be followed. - 5.2 Proposals to suspend or cease a course must be supported by appropriate evidence.
-This may include (but is not limited to): - Annual course monitoring reports and other quality assurance reports - Staff-Student Liaison Group and Departmental Board minutes - External Examiners' comments and recommendations - NSS, DLHE or other external surveys and returns
+- 5.1.
+Proposals for suspension or cessation should contain a clear rationale for cessation, establishing the context, and outlining the key steps to be followed. - 5.2.
+Proposals to suspend or cease a course must be supported by appropriate evidence.
+This may include (but is not limited to): - Annual course monitoring reports and other quality assurance reports (including the Course Health Check process) - Student-Staff Liaison Group and Departmental Board minutes - External Examiners' comments and recommendations - NSS, GOS or other external surveys and returns - Financial and resource modelling and projections - Recruitment levels and market demand - Employment opportunities for graduates of the course, and graduate salaries - The course's place in relation to the University's mission, vision and values - The course's place within its subject area and the University's broader portfolio of current and proposed courses - Impact on/co-dependency with Research and KE - The effectiveness of past interventions